jefflai108/Contrastive-Predictive-Coding-PyTorch/README.md

 </p>

 ## Getting Started
-`./src/model/model.py` contains the CPC model implementation, `./src/main.py` is the code for training the CPC model, `./src/spk_class.py` trains a NN speaker classifier, `./ivector/` contains the scripts for running an i-vectors speaker verification system.
+`./src/model/model.py` contains the CPC models implementation, `./src/main.py` is the code for training the CPC models, `./src/spk_class.py` trains a NN speaker classifier, `./ivector/` contains the scripts for running an i-vectors speaker verification system.

 ## CPC Models
 CDCK2: base model from the paper 'Representation Learning with Contrastive Predictive Coding'